A vector logo is a basic and overriding element of your brand. That’s why is important to understand what is it and why is so important.

 Bitmaps use pixels to form images, one pixel is one color.
 The ensemble of all those pixels forms an image.
 The more pixels, the bigger can the image be, but also the heavier the file is.

-When you have an image, for example, 100 x 100 pixels and you need it for your facebook profile, it needs to be at least 360 x 360 pixels, you are missing 260 pixels per side.
-The software needs to invent those pixels and that's when the image starts losing sharpness.
+When you have an image, for example, 100 x 100 pixels and you need it for your Facebook profile, it needs to be at least 360 x 360 pixels, you are missing 260 pixels per side.
+The software needs to invent those pixels and there is when the image starts losing sharpness.

-On the other hand, since vector graphics format is information in math formulas and numbers, it doesn't need more, or less information to create smaller or bigger images.
-Your vector logo does not depend on resolution, therefore, there is no problem scaling, rotating or moving it.
+On the other hand, since vector graphics format is information in math formulas and numbers, it doesn’t need more, or fewer data to create smaller or bigger images.
+Your vector logo does not depend on resolution, therefore, there is no problem scaling, rotating, or moving it.
 This is one of the most important reasons why your logo must have a vector file version.

 So far, we can understand that having a vector logo allows you to scale it to any size.
 But also this gives you great flexibility of using it in any application, from a website to a big billboard keeping the quality of the shapes.

-One more advantage, is the easiness to modify colors to international standards and adjusting to exact dimensions.
+One more advantage is the facility to modify colors to international standards and adjusting to exact physical dimensions.

 The Vector files formats.